AlainDeLong2k/YouTube-Sentiment-Analysis/README.md

 2. Enter a valid YouTube video link in the input field.
 Examples of valid links include:
    - https://www.youtube.com/watch?v=b5k8bkWYyPQ
    - https://youtu.be/b5k8bkWYyPQ?si=gABWBqKdjo_um6nk
+3. Click on the `Analyze` button to retrieve and analyze comments for sentiment.